spring-epfl/spring22-TomDemont/README.md

 * `ROWS_PER_CAPTURE`: the minimum number of rows the file holding network trace capture should have for each capture.
 Can be seen as the minimum number of packets we require to accept a network trace as valid.
 * `LEADERBOARD_CACHE_TIME`: the number of seconds we should cache the leader-board.

 For ease of use and avoid exporting this variable with `export ADMIN="cs-523@groupes.epfl.ch"`, these variables can be written in the `.env` file, that will be loaded with the python [`dotenv`](https://pypi.org/project/python-dotenv/) module.
-All those variables have reasonable default value that should allow the system to run correctly.
+All those variables have reasonable default value that should allow the system to run correctly for tests.

 ## User (student) guide